AdobeDocs/campaign-web.pt-BR/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
 >Os públicos carregados de um arquivo não podem ser direcionados usando uma atividade Criar público.
-Para fazer isso, é necessário usar um **Carregar arquivo** atividade seguida de um **Reconciliação** atividade.
+Para fazer isso, você precisa usar uma atividade **Carregar arquivo** seguida por uma atividade **Reconciliação**.
 [Saiba mais](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.